Installation manual Zivver OWA add-in

 Verify the installation was successful

 It may take up to 24 hours for the above changes to be implemented in Exchange Online.
-If you can’t verify that the installation is successful within 24 hours after installation, please try again the next day.
+If you can’t verify the installation within 24 hours after installation, please try again the next day.

 1. Click New to create a new message.

-2. Set up a message as usual with a recipient, subject and body.
+2. Set up a message with a recipient, subject, and body as usual.

-3. Click on the three dots in the Outlook toolbar at the top of your screen.
+3. Click the three dots in the Outlook toolbar at the top of your screen.

 4. Click the Zivver link in the menu.